mslobodyanyuk/memcached_aman4enkov/readme.md

 `user.php`: Here we can refer to this lock AND, IF it exists, then we will wait for the unlock, so to speak.

 Example.
 Notification system when you order a bank statement, they say: "Your request is being processed, please come back later."
 BUT IF you go to your page in 10 seconds you will see simply informing you that your data is still being processed. - Accordingly, this example is just the same in action.
 We refer to our status(- `'user_locker'` ).
-IF it is `true`, bye it is `true` - then we respectively will display the message `"The user is still locked"` And "sleep" for 1 second. - Accordingly, after it is unlocked, we display a message...
+IF it is `true`, until it is `true` - then we respectively will display the message `"The user is still locked"` And "sleep" for 1 second. - Accordingly, after it is unlocked, we display a message...
 Well, and then it rushed, respectively, again, our application logic.